holydocs/messageflow/README.md

 ## Usage

-MessageFlow provides a command-line interface.
+MessageFlow provides a command-line interface and can be used via Docker.

+### Using Go Binary

+Install the binary directly:

 ```bash
 go install github.com/denchenko/messageflow/cmd/messageflow@latest